-- 1. Set the number of members of the Board of Directors at ten (10), as recommended by our Board of Directors; - 2.
+- 1. Set the number of members of the Board of Directors at eight (8), as recommended by our Board of Directors; - 2.
 Elect directors of the Company, each of which is recommended by our Board of Directors; - 3.
 Approve, on an advisory basis, the compensation of our executive officers as disclosed in the Proxy Statement; - 4.
-Approve, on an advisory basis, the frequency of advisory votes on executive compensation; - 5.
-Approve an amendment and restatement of the Company's Amended and Restated 2010 Equity Incentive Plan, which includes the allocation of 2,648,000 additional shares to the Plan reserve; - 6.
-Ratify the appointment of KPMG as the Company's independent registered public accounting firm for the 2018 fiscal year, as recommended by our Audit Committee; and - 7.
+Approve the allocation of 900,000 additional shares to the Second Amended and Restated 2010 Equity Incentive Plan reserve; - 5.
+Ratify the appointment of KPMG, LLP as the Company's independent registered public accounting firm for the 2019 fiscal year, as recommended by our Audit Committee; and - 6.
 Conduct such other business as may properly be brought before the meeting.

-Shareholders of record at the close of business on September 1, 2017 will be entitled to vote at the Annual Meeting or any adjournment or postponement of the meeting.
+Shareholders of record at the close of business on August 31, 2018 will be entitled to vote at the Annual Meeting or any adjournment or postponement of the meeting.